Clayton Community Centre

 Clayton Community Centre is North America’s first Passive House certified community centre, and the largest non-residential certified project in Canada.

-Designed around people, the facility combines four aspects of the City of Surrey’s community services —recreation, library, arts and parks— in a seamlessly integrated facility.
-The social fabric of the culturally diverse and rapidly growing Clayton Heights neighbourhood led to a design that focuses on providing gathering spaces to support community connections.
-The unique mix of spaces, imagined and developed in close engagement with the community, combine arts and culture programming including performing and visual arts spaces with recreational activities including a gymnasium and fitness centre, and a branch library.
-These services are supported by shared social spaces, as well spaces for community-led programming, including a community kitchen and garden, a workshop, a café, and child-minding, preschool, and childcare spaces.
+The social fabric of the culturally diverse and rapidly growing Clayton Heights neighbourhood prompted a design that focuses on providing gathering spaces that support community connections.
+The unique mix of spaces, imagined and developed in close engagement with the community, combines arts and culture programming, including performing and visual arts spaces, with a branch library and recreational activities, including a gymnasium and fitness centre.

 Site and Symbiosis